 - The proposed research must document that the researcher or organization has the capacity and experience to successfully complete the project.

-- The proposed research must protect the privacy of students and staff and ensure compliance with state and federal laws.
-The Federal Educational Rights and Privacy Act (FERPA) and the Illinois School Student Records Act are based on the idea that information about an individual student is private and confidential and generally may only be accessed with parent consent.
+- The proposed research must protect the privacy of students and staff and ensure compliance with state and federal laws and well as CPS board policy.
+The Federal Educational Rights and Privacy Act (FERPA) and the Illinois School Student Records Act are based on the premise that information about an individual student is private and confidential and generally may only be accessed with parent consent.